tony-aw/tinycodet/README.md

 So here `tinyoperator`’s `import_as()` function might help.
-Below is an example where `dplyr` is loaded, and `powerjoin` (which is an extension), all under one alias which I’ll call `dr`.
+Below is an example where `dplyr` is loaded, and `powerjoin` (which is an extension), all under one alias which I’ll call “`dr.`”.

 ``` r
 tinyoperators::pkgs_get_deps("dplyr") # a lot of dependencies